nikita-volkov/domain/README.md

 hostIpOptic = #ip
 ```

-_As you may have noticed, we avoid that "underscore-uppercase" naming convention for prisms, because with labels there's no longer any need for it._
+_As you may have noticed, we avoid the "underscore-uppercase" naming convention for prisms.
+With labels there's no longer any need for it._

+We recommend using "optics" instead of direct `IsLabel` instances, because functions like `view`, `over`, `set`, `review` make your intent clearer to the reader in many cases and in some cases provide better type inference.